piotrekfracek/beautapi-js/README.md

 // Api.Posts.Comments.get({id: 53}).then((response) => { ... })
 ```

 If leaf is a string beautapi will create reuqest method using value as path and key as a method (case innsensitive) and name.
-It will match methods like "DELETE", "GET", "HEAD", "OPTIONS", "POST", "PUT", "PATCH.
+It will match methods like "DELETE", "GET", "HEAD", "OPTIONS", "POST", "PUT", "PATCH".
 Otherwise "GET" will be used.

 If leaf is an array beautapi will create request method using first value as path, second value as fetch config and key as a name.